 Here’s a tweet that has a couple of pics showing people gathering around the booth.
 Also, an article at IGN Japan that reviews the exA and their booth.

-UPDATE: Touhou Scarlet Diablolique Fantastica – After becoming one of the best selling exA games in Japan, it’s no surprise to see a sequel to Touhou Perfect Sakura Fantastica.
-This new title is a remaster/remake of the 6th title, and like before will include more content and polishing to make this the best version of the game out there.
-If you don’t know what Touhou is, it’s a shmup but it has a massive following in Japan.
+Touhou Scarlet Diablolique Fantastica – After becoming one of the best selling exA games in Japan, it’s no surprise to see a sequel to Touhou Perfect Sakura Fantastica.
+This new one is a remaster/remake of the 6th title, and like before will include more content and polishing to make this the best version of the game out there.
+If by some chance you don’t know what Touhou is, it’s a shooting game series with a massive fan following in Japan.

 Daemon Bride exAGAIN – This one was announced shortly before posting, a return of Daemon Bride but now it will finally be available for arcades outside of Japan.
 Here’s a brief Wiki for the game, in case you haven’t heard of it before.
-It had been unveiled a while back as a part of a brochure but nothing more was said about it until now.
-Like Arcana Heart 3, this is being worked on by Team Arcana
+It had been unveiled a while back as a part of a brochure handed out at the show as well, but nothing more was said about it until now.
+Like Arcana Heart 3, this is being worked on by Team Arcana.

 Axel City 2– It feels like I’ve been talking about this one forever, as it was announced before the exA was available to market.
 The release is finally upon us however (well, Spring), with the latest build playable at the show.
 Note that this will be a full exclusive, with no console release coming; this trailer also just popped up for it: